 Where to Learn More

-It’s not possible for me to cover everything about AdWords.
-I spent 3 weeks studying around my full-time job for the Google AdWords Fundamentals, Google Search and Google Display certification exams to ensure my knowledge is the most up to date.
+It’s not possible for me to cover everything about Google Ads.
+I spent 3 weeks studying around my full-time job for the Google Ads Fundamentals, Google Search and Google Display certification exams to ensure my knowledge was the most up to date.
+I refresh these each year.

-I highly recommend that you at least read the Google AdWords Fundamentals study guide to understand more about structuring your account, bidding strategies, quality score, location targeting.
+I highly recommend that you at least read the Google Ads Fundamentals study guide to understand more about structuring your account, bidding strategies, quality score, location targeting.

 Ready to Get Started?